XiaSu0919/diam-webdemo/README.md

 ## License

-This project is part of the DIAM (3D Indoor Asset Management) research initiative.
+This project is FlyMeThrough - an innovative 3D indoor space visualization platform.

 ## Troubleshooting